 It contains Deprenyl which has been used successfully to treat Parkinson's Disease in humans.

 The good news is that Anipryl is proving to be very successful in reducing the symptoms, and slowing the progression, of old dog syndrome in many dogs.

-Of course it doesn't work for everyone, and can interact negatively with some other drugs including some antidepressants and Amitraz which is a drug used to kill external parasites such as ticks or skin mites.
+Of course it doesn't work for everyone, and can interact negatively with some other drugs including some antidepressants and Amitraz (used to kill external parasites).

 There are also some side effects possible, including vomiting, diarrhea, lethargy and dizziness.